-He became a past; Can't miss him fast; What a life!
-Nobody forecasts; Be in memory until the life lasts.
-Lord Vishnu to become stone, grass, tree, plant.
+Saligram, fossil-stones are the next group of pious things to the Hindus.
+According to the religious text of Devi Bhagwat (and other scriptures) to kill Jalandhar Lord Vishnu had to destroy Sati Brindha's sati dharma, chastity.
+When he did that Sati Brinda gave four curses to Lord Vishnu to become stone, grass, tree, plant.
 To wash away the curses Lord Vishnu took four avatars or incarnations.
 He became stone (Saligram); grass (Kush); tree (Pipal) and plant (Tulsi).
 Since this time, the Saligrams are considered as the most auspicious to behold and to worship.
-The worshipper knows no fear and by Saligram's mercy.
+The worshipper knows no fear and danger by saligram's mercy.
 The worshipper is blessed to attain all desirable things; worldly comforts, good wife, good sons, good health etc. It is all by the blessings of Lord Mahavishnu that His pastimes are being served.
-It is an excellent service for devotees of Lord Narayana (Shaligram.com.in).The Saligram is available in Mustang, Kali-Gandaki River, Muktinath, Damodar Himal, Damodar Kunda, Devaghat of Nepal and a (http://in.answers.yahoo.com).
+It is an excellent service for devotees of Lord Narayana.
+The Saligram is available in Mustang, the Kali-Gandaki River, Muktinath, Damodar Himal, Damodar Kunda, Devaghat of Nepal.
 Ridhi, in Palpa district is also famous for Shaligrams.
-Serving Ganga-water at the time of dying, realizes the individual from all kinds of sins, gets fruit of taking bath in all the holy rivers.(Ibid,9 / 23, p.133)
+Serving Ganga-water at the time of dying, releases the individual from all kinds of sins, gets fruit of taking bath in all the holy rivers.